redis/ioredis/README.md

 It's possible to connect to a slave instead of a master by specifying the option `role` with the value of `slave`, and ioredis will try to connect to a random slave of the specified master, with the guarantee that the connected node is always a slave.
 If the current node is promoted to master owing to a failover, ioredis will disconnect with it and ask sentinels for another slave node to connect to.

-Besides `retryStrategy` option, there's also a `sentinelRetryStrategy` in Sentinel mode which will be invoked when all the sentinel nodes are unreachable.
+Besides `retryStrategy` option, there's also a `sentinelRetryStrategy` in Sentinel mode which will be invoked when all the sentinel nodes are unreachable during connecting.
 If `sentinelRetryStrategy` returns a valid delay time, ioredis will try to reconnect from scratch.
 The default value of `sentinelRetryStrategy` is:

 ```javascript
 function (times) {